maryamtahhan/notes/cndp/markdown/CNDPOverview.md

 mechanisms (memory allocation, scheduling, drivers...).
 It aims to work with the kernel to accomplish a balance between flexibility (of deployment) and performance (of the packet processing application).

+The image below shows a sample of some of the libraries used for packet I/O with CNDP.

 ![CNDP Drivers](../images/cndp-lib-sample.png)

 > **_NOTE1:_** drivers/pmd is the terminology deployed by CNDP, however CNDP doesn't implement